COSC-3380-Team-7/frontend/README.md

 <a name="queries"></a>
 ## Queries
-We have 3 queries that go with the 3 reports we go more into detail later: one for a Health Analysis Report, an  Cost Analysis of Animal Food Data Report,
+We have 3 queries that go with the 3 reports we go more into detail later: one for a Health Analysis Report, an  Cost Analysis of Animal Food Data Report, and Exhibit Performance Report.

 ### Health Analysis Report Query:

+-
-- This query combines data about animals in a zoo, calculating stats like total food consumed, types of food eaten, weight and height changes of the animal, and health statuses based on veterinary reports.
-It joins data from multiple tables (animalfoodeaten, animals, animalfood, veterinaryreports), groups by animal identifiers, and organizes the results by the animal's name.
+This query combines data about animals by calculating their total food consumption, distinct food types, minimum and maximum weight/height (with net changes), health statuses (sick/injured counts), and total vet checkups, grouped by each animal's ID, name, and nickname, and ordered alphabetically by the animal's name.

 ```sql
 SELECT